Press "Enter" to skip to content

 Escorts of the National Colors US Marine Drum and Bugle Call Book 1935

-The Army and Air Force now use Reveille to raise the flag in the morning and To The Color to lower the flag.
-Here is an article on how Retreat and To The Color are used today:https://www.tapsbugler.com/retreat-and-to-the-color/
+The Army and Air Force now use Reveille to raise the flag in the morning and To The Color to lower it.
+Here is an article on how Retreat and To The Color are used today: https://www.tapsbugler.com/retreat-and-to-the-color/

-To The Color is meant to be sounded in a stationary position and is not meant to march colors in.
-Colors are marched to a drum cadence or a band playing but not To The Color
+The To The Color is meant to be sounded while stationary and is not used for marching colors in.
+Colors are marched to a drum cadence or a band playing, but not To The Color.

-Below is an example of what NOT to do .
+I’ve included an example of what NOT to do below.

 Don’t do this!